sharovatov/teamlead/articles/github-effect_en.md

-# Github effect or the benefits of doing things publicly
+# GitHub effect or the benefits of doing things publicly

-Last few years I’ve been giving many talks and writing a lot here on github.
+I’ve been giving many talks and writing a lot here on GitHub during the last few years.

 I’ve realised many good effects that this practice had.